duxingyi-charles/academic-kickstart/content/publication/Lifting-Simplices-to-Find-Injectivity/index.md

 ### **Dataset**

 We release the large benchmark dataset of 2D/3D meshes used to compare with previous methods.
 The dataset includes _10743_ triangular mesh examples and _904_ tetrahedral mesh examples.
-The dateset is divided into 3 categories, 2D parameterization, 3D parameterization and 3D deformation.
+The dataset is divided into 3 categories, 2D parameterization, 3D parameterization and 3D deformation.

 #### 2D Parameterization